How To Use A Bitcoin ATM or Kiosk: A Beginner’s Guide

 Once you have finished your purchase, the kiosk will print out your receipt.
 This is important to keep safe and secure, as it does include your bitcoin redemption code.
 As we mentioned above, you will need to visit Coinme.com/redeem and enter that code along with your phone number to have your bitcoin deposited into your digital wallet.

 After you have finished purchasing your bitcoin, the process of redeeming the voucher is simple as well.
 Once you have your receipt, you can visit Coinme.com/redeem and begin the redemption process.

-After you have entered in the needed information, you will be directed to create your very own Coinme wallet.
+After you have entered in the needed information and verified your ID, you will be directed to create your very own Coinme wallet.
+Verifying your ID will only need to be done once!
+From there you will have your very own log in credentials to your personal account.
 Follow the step-by-step guide on your laptop or cell phone.
 The entire process is simple, secure, and should only take a few moments.
 After that process is complete, you will be able to see your bitcoin balance in your Coinme wallet.

-If you are already a Coinme customer, log in to your Coinme Wallet and click on the tab that says “Redeem.”
+If you already have a Coinme account, log in to your Coinme Wallet and click on the tab that says “Redeem.”
 Enter your phone number and the redemption code you received at the kiosk.
 You can then return to the main account page, and your balance will reflect the purchase you just made.

 Is A Bitcoin ATM Safe?